lingpy/lingpy/README.md

 $ python setup.py develop
 ```
 This will install LingPy in ["development mode"](http://pythonhosted.org//setuptools/setuptools.html#development-mode),
-i.e. you will be able edit the sources in the cloned repository and import the altered code just as the regular python package.
+i.e. you will be able edit the sources in the cloned repository and import the altered code just as the regular Python package.